lakersbest/todolist/README.md

 ### In order of priority:

 - Tasks with multiple rows doesn't look good.
+- When I update a task leaving it empty, it allows me to do so.
+Would be better to delete the task instead.

 ---